djwglpuppy/coffee-middle/README.md

 		title= title
 		!= coffee()
 ```

+If **orders.coffee, products.coffee, and customers.coffee** are in the `src` folder you specified, both of these implementations would output to html in the exact same way.

 ##The Future
 ...as you can see from the version number (0.0.1beta), I am just starting with this.
 There are quite a bit of things I want to accomplish and will make them shortly in the wiki.